MY Ady Gil: Design

-The vessel was designed by LOMOcean Design (formerly Craig Loomes Design Group Ltd.) and built by Calibre Boats in Auckland, New Zealand.
+The vessel was designed by LOMOcean Marine (formerly Craig Loomes Design Group Ltd.) and built by Calibre Boats in Auckland, New Zealand.
 The wave-piercing trimaran design allowed for improved speed and stability.
 The boat was fully submersible, able to cut through 15 m waves and go 7 m underwater.
 The hull was composed of a composite carbon fibre and kevlar with a non-toxic anti-fouling paint.

 The vessel was powered by two 540 horsepower Cummins Mercruiser engines that ran on an animal fat and vegetable oil mix biodiesel.
 It could be run on diesel, biodiesel or blends.
 To cool and provide fresh air to the engines, intakes were located on two dramatic fins.
 The Ady Gil's twin propellers were mounted under the main hull, while the rudders were mounted in the pontoons.
 This design provided good turning at speed, but limited maneuverability at speeds below 12 knots.
-Despite its design as an "eco-boat", David MacKay calculates that it has significantly greater energy consumption per passenger-kilometre than a jet-ski or the QE2.
+Despite its design as an "eco-boat", Sir David MacKay calculated that it had significantly greater energy consumption per passenger-kilometre than a jet-ski or the QE2.

 The $2.5 million cost was mostly funded by sponsors, and the only luxury item aboard was the $10,000 toilet.
-When asked, "Regrets about the cost of it all?" skipper Pete Bethune replied, "No … You know, I do have the coolest boat in the world."
+When asked, "Regrets about the cost of it all?" skipper Pete Bethune replied, "No ...
+You know, I do have the coolest boat in the world."